Tanja-Franke/church-website/README.md

 **GitHub**: Used for version control and code storage.
 GitHub allows for collaborative development, issue tracking, and code review, ensuring a smooth workflow and version management.

-**Netlify**: Used to deploy the website.
-Netlify offers seamless continuous deployment and provides a range of features such as form handling, serverless functions, and a global CDN for fast content delivery.

 **VS Code**: Integrated Development Environment (IDE) used to write, edit, and debug code.
 VS Code supports numerous extensions that enhance productivity, such as Git integration, syntax highlighting, and linting tools.

 **Google DevTools**: A set of web developer tools built directly into the Google Chrome browser.
 Google DevTools provides features for debugging, editing CSS and HTML on the fly, and analyzing website performance.